rupy/GCCA/README.md

 ## CCA

-GCCA is the method to transform 2 data to one joint space.
+CCA is the method to transform 2 data to one joint space.
 See example graph:

 ![CCA Plot Result](https://github.com/rupy/GCCA/blob/master/img/cca_plot.png)

-CCA inplementation contains PCCA (Probablistic Canonical Correlation Analysis) transform that is assumed that there is latent space in 2 data.
+CCA inplementation contains PCCA (Probablistic Canonical Correlation Analysis) transformation that is assumed that there is latent space in 2 data.

 ## GCCA